Bootcamp-Orange-Tech/trilha-react-desafio-1/README.md

 - Create a calculator with Javascript & React.

 <strong>❯❯:compass: Goal:</strong>
-- Create a basic calculator's components and interface applying all concepts learned during React's course.
+- Create a basic calculator with your components and interface applying all concepts learned during React's course.

 <strong>❯❯:hammer_and_wrench: Languages & Tools:</strong>
 <div>